-- B. The Non-Federal Sponsor shall contribute 35 percent of total project costs in accordance with the provisions of this paragraph. - 1.
-In accordance with Article III of this Agreement, the Non-Federal Sponsor shall provide all lands, easements, and rights-of-way, including those necessary for relocations, the borrowing of material, and the disposal of dredged or excavated material, shall perform or ensure performance of all relocations, and shall construct improvements necessary on lands, easements, and rights-of-way to enable the disposal of dredged or excavated material that the Government determines to be necessary for construction, operation, and maintenance of the Project. - 2.
-The Non-Federal Sponsor shall provide funds in accordance with Article VI.B. of this Agreement in the amount necessary to meet the Non-Federal Sponsor's required share of 35 percent of total project costs if the Government projects at any time that the collective value of the following contributions will be less than such required share: (a) the value of the Non-Federal Sponsor's contributions under paragraph B.1. of this Article, as determined in accordance with Article IV of this Agreement; (b) the sum of the amount of credit to be afforded for the pre-Agreement design work pursuant to paragraph B.5 of this Article and the amount of credit to be afforded for the non-Federal design and construction work pursuant to paragraph B.7. of this Article that does not exceed 50 percent of the Non-Federal Sponsor's required share of 35 percent of total project costs; and (c) the value of the Non-Federal Sponsor's contributions under Article V, Article X, and Article XIV.A. of this Agreement. - 3.
-The Government, subject to the availability of funds and as limited by the Section 542 Project Limit, shall refund or reimburse to the Non-Federal Sponsor any contributions in excess of 35 percent of total project costs if the Government determines at any time that the collective value of the following contributions has exceeded 35 percent of total project costs: (a) the value of the Non-Federal Sponsor's contributions under paragraph B.1. of this Article, as determined in accordance with Article IV of this Agreement; (b) the sum of the amount of credit to be afforded for the pre-Agreement design work pursuant to paragraph B.5 of this Article and the amount of credit to be afforded for the non-Federal design and construction work pursuant to paragraph B.7. of this Article that does not exceed 50 percent of the Non-Federal Sponsor's required share of 35 percent of total project costs; (c) the value of the Non-Federal Sponsor's contributions under paragraph B.2. of this Article; and (d) the value of the Non-Federal Sponsor's contributions under Article V, Article X, and Article XIV.A. of this Agreement.
+B. The Non-Federal Sponsor shall contribute 35 percent of total project costs in accordance with the provisions of this paragraph.

+1. In accordance with Article III of this Agreement, the Non-Federal Sponsor shall provide all lands, easements, and rights-of-way, including those necessary for relocations, the borrowing of material, and the disposal of dredged or excavated material, shall perform or ensure performance of all relocations, and shall construct improvements necessary on lands, easements, and rights-of-way to enable the disposal of dredged or excavated material that the Government determines to be necessary for construction, operation, and maintenance of the Project.

+2. The Non-Federal Sponsor shall provide additional funds in accordance with Article VI.B. of this Agreement in the amount necessary to meet the Non-Federal Sponsor's required share of 35 percent of total project costs if the Government projects at any time that the collective value of the following contributions will be less than such required share: (a) the value of the Non-Federal Sponsor's contributions under paragraph B.1. of this Article, as determined in accordance with Article IV of this Agreement; (b) the amount of credit to be afforded for the pre-Agreement design work pursuant to paragraph B.5. of this Article; (c) the amount of credit to be afforded for the non-Federal design and construction work pursuant to paragraph B.7. of this Article that does not exceed 50 percent of the Non-Federal Sponsor's required share of 35 percent of total project costs; and (d) the value of the Non-Federal Sponsor's contributions under Article V, Article X, and Article XIV.A. of this Agreement.

+3. The Government, subject to the availability of funds and as limited by the Section 542 Project Limit, shall refund or reimburse to the Non-Federal Sponsor any contributions in excess of 35 percent of total project costs if the Government determines at any time that the collective value of the following contributions has exceeded 35 percent of total project costs: (a) the value of the Non-Federal Sponsor's contributions under paragraph B.1. of this Article, as determined in accordance with Article IV of this Agreement; (b) the amount of credit to be afforded for the pre-Agreement design work pursuant to paragraph B.5. of this Article; (c) the amount of credit to be afforded for the non-Federal design and construction work pursuant to paragraph B.7. of this Article that does not exceed 50 percent of the Non-Federal Sponsor's contributions under paragraph B.2. of this Article; and (e) the value of the Non-Federal Sponsor's contributions under paragraph B.2. of this Article X, and Article XIV.A. of this Agreement.